 Doesn’t every Bible college or seminary do competency-based education?

-Of course, every Christian college and seminary wants to prepare its students for competent Christian life and ministry (we hope!), but most don’t adopt a competency-based educational model.
+No. Although every Christian college and seminary wants to prepare its students for competent Christian life and ministry (we hope!), most don’t adopt a competency-based educational model.
 Students quickly learn that Horizon’s competency-based model differs from traditional approaches in numerous important ways.

 Industry-informed curriculum – our curriculum is informed by real-world ministry leaders and practitioners to help students become the kinds of graduates these leaders would want to hire.